MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 ms.prod: sql
 ---

-# How to deploy SQL Server Big Data cluster on Kubernetes
+# How to deploy SQL Server big data cluster on Kubernetes

-SQL Server Big Data cluster can be deployed as docker containers on a Kubernetes cluster.
+SQL Server big data cluster can be deployed as docker containers on a Kubernetes cluster.
 This is an overview of the setup and configuration steps:

-- Set up Kubernetes cluster on a single VM, cluster of VMs or in Azure Container Service
+- Set up Kubernetes cluster on a single VM, cluster of VMs, or in Azure Kubernetes Service (AKS).
-- Install the cluster configuration tool `mssqlctl` on your client machine
+- Install the cluster configuration tool **mssqlctl** on your client machine.
-- Deploy SQL Server Big Data cluster in a Kubernetes cluster
+- Deploy SQL Server big data cluster in a Kubernetes cluster.

 [!INCLUDE [Limited public preview note](../includes/big-data-cluster-preview-note.md)]

 ## <a id="prereqs"></a> Kubernetes cluster prerequisites

-SQL Server Big Data cluster requires a minimum v1.10 version for Kubernetes, for both server and client.
+SQL Server big data cluster requires a minimum v1.10 version for Kubernetes, for both server and client.
 To install a specific version on kubectl client, see [Install kubectl binary via curl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl).
 Latest versions of minikube and AKS are at least 1.10.
 For AKS, you will need to use `--kubernetes-version` parameter to specify a version different than default.

 > [!NOTE]
 > Note that the client and server Kubernetes versions should be +1 or -1 minor version.
 For more information, see [Kubernetes supported releases and component skew](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/release/versioning.md#supported-releases-and-component-skew).